How To Write Relieving Letters: Best Formats, Uses, and Examples

 This is about your resignation letter.
 We would like to inform you that your resignation has been accepted by the management effective today.
 As per the employment contract letter, you will be released from your duties after serving one month’s notice period.
 Your last day of working with (Insert organisation name) will be (Insert date).

-Your full and final settlement would be processed and credited in the next 30 days.
+Your full and final settlement will be processed and credited in the next 30 days.
 The final amount will be credited to your bank account provided during your employment.

 We appreciate your outstanding contributions to the organisation.
 We will always value your tenure with us.
 Wish you all the best and success in your future endeavour.